-Located on the eastern edge of Rabaul, Sulphur Creek empties into Simpson Harbor, at the edge
+Sulphur Creek is located on the eastern edge of Rabaul, Sulphur Creek empties into Simpson Harbor at the edge

 of Lakunai Airfield.